zhanxw/rvtests/README.md

 ## Meta-analysis tests

 The meta-analysis models outputs association test results and genotype covariance matrix.
-These statistics can be used in rare variant association analysis.
+These calculated summary statistics can be used in rare variant association analysis ([details](#meta-analysis-models)).
-We provide single variant score test and generate genotype covariance matrix.
+We provide single variant score test and generate a genotype covariance matrix.
-You can use command:
+You can use this command:

     rvtest --inVcf input.vcf --pheno phenotype.ped --meta score,cov --out output